Cook Islands – Guide for Backpackers

 While you’re exploring the wonderful Rarotonga, take the time to get to know the locals both on land and in the sea.

 Muri Beach is the launch point for Muri Lagoon cruises.
-Either observe the tropical fish in their thousands from a glass-bottom boat or jump into the water with provided snorkel gear to get up close to their underwater world.
+Either observe the tropical fish in their thousands from a glass-bottom boat, jump into the water on Captain Tama’s Lagoon Cruises with provided snorkel gear to get up close to their underwater world, or do some SUP (Stand-Up Paddle Boarding) with KiteSUP.
 Muri Beach is on the southeast coast.

 Soak up the Cook Islands culture

 Accommodation providers often host night feasts with a cultural show.
-The feast is called umukai and involves delicious food being cooked in an underground oven known as a umu.
+The feast is called umukai and involves delicious food being cooked in an underground oven known as an umu.
 (Similar to a hangi, some might say).
 After the feast, Cook Islanders share their cultural heritage through karioi (entertainment) with traditional song, dance and drums.
+Check out this Over Water Night Show or Cultural Village Tour on Muri Beach.

 The Cook Islands’ second most populated island, Aitutaki is an easy-going island only a 45-minute flight from Rarotonga.
 The island is well worth visiting if you have more than a couple of days in the Cook Islands.